toolleeo/cli-apps/README.md

 ## <a name="writing"></a>Writing

-Tools to assist the writing of text (translation, spell checking, etc.).
+Tools to assist the writing of text and documents, including translation, spell checking, etc..

 * [alex](https://github.com/get-alex/alex) - Catch insensitive, inconsiderate writing, by finding gender favoring, polarizing, race related, or other unequal phrasing in text.
 * [cambd-cli](https://github.com/rocktimsaikia/cambd) - A CLI tool to automate the process to access the Cambridge dictionary.